vega/vega-lite/README.md

 [![Coverage Status](https://coveralls.io/repos/vega/vega-lite/badge.svg)](https://coveralls.io/r/vega/vega-lite)

 **Vega-lite is still in alpha phase and we are working on improving the code and documentation.
-Note that our syntax might change slight before we release 1.0.**
+Note that our syntax might change slightly before we release 1.0.**

-Provides a higher-level grammar for visual analysis, comparable to ggplot or Tableau, that generates complete [Vega](https://vega.github.io/) specifications.
+Vega-lite provides a higher-level grammar for visual analysis, comparable to ggplot or Tableau, that generates complete [Vega](https://vega.github.io/) specifications.

 Vega-lite specifications consist of simple mappings of variables in a data set to visual encoding channels such as position (`x`,`y`), `size`, `color` and `shape`.
 These mappings are then translated into full visualization specifications using the Vega visualization grammar.
 These resulting visualizations can then be exported or further modified to customize the display.